 Create a

-DriverManagerDataSourceobject for configuring the database connection information. - Set the driver class name: Call the
+DriverManagerDataSourceobject to configure the database connection information. - Set the driver class name: Call the

-setDriverClassNamemethod to set the driver class name tocom.mysql.jdbc.Driver. - Set the database URL: Call the
+setDriverClassNamemethod and set the database driver class name tocom.mysql.jdbc.Driver. - Set the database URL: Call the

-setUrlmethod to set the database URL. - Set the username: Call the
+setUrlmethod and set the database URL. - Set the username: Call the

-setUsernamemethod to set the database username. - Set the password: Call the
+setUsernamemethod and set the database username. - Set the password: Call the

 DriverManagerDataSource dataSource = new DriverManagerDataSource(); dataSource.setDriverClassName("com.mysql.jdbc.Driver"); dataSource.setUrl(url); dataSource.setUsername(username); dataSource.setPassword(password);- Create a